jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 There is no easy answer.
 Remember in no story does anyone ever say they're evil.
 Society's rulebook will never call itself a Death Star.
 The lesson Stargazer is it'll never be easy to know the difference between good and bad rules.
 Anyone can proclaim rules.
 Even kids on the playground can say "only tall kids can play," and others, based on personality, will obey or rebel.

 Majic is thus our best judge of the rules.
 Majic feels right.
 It naturally makes us smile.
 It improves us and our way of life.
-From teaching a kid to walk to teaching a grandmother to "Skype in" and watch her grandkid's first steps, teaching and learning new tools open our hearts because it turns us into player gods who improve ourselves and our civilization.
+From teaching a kid to walk, to teaching a grandmother to "Skype in" and watch her grandkid's first steps, teaching and learning new tools open our hearts because it turns us into player gods who improve ourselves and our civilization.
 It's why we build things in civilization computer games; no game is about holding back upgrades.

-So, when you're teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel wonderfully inspiring majic, and if you do, ask the rule maker why he doesn't.
+So, when you're teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel majiccal happy for fixing a problem, and if you do, ask the rule maker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
 Performing majic made her feel good, while following the rules only made her feel safe.
 The Death Star operates by fear; majic by joy.

 Safety is fleeting Stargazer.
 Human rules are created by hierarchies, which topple with every new technological age.
 Thus all rulebooks eventually expire.
 Majic never will.
 It always was, and always will be, in our souls as we play the game of civilization.
 Majic is how we naturally test human rulebooks.
 Electricity, the microchip, the iPhone were all made by people who broke the rules.
 Yet we celebrate their innovators Nikola Tesla, Robert Noyce, Steve Jobs because they invented new tools that let us feel and spread majic today.

 Ignore majic at your peril.
-Look at Sophia, she gave one of our greatest writers and orators his start.
+Sophia gave one of our greatest writers and orators his start.
 Yet she lived a miserable life watching him achieve greatness because she broke the rules.
 Living as an unhappy extra is the inevitable punishment to everyone who ignores the joy of learning new skills and tools of a player god.

 It's a lesson for us to take in when we're stuck in traffic, getting disciplined from eight different bosses, or doing whatever else is giving us such unhappy lives.
 We're unhappy because we're extras of the Industrial Age.
 We aren't challenging ourselves, teaching each other, or helping our civilization upgrade to the Internet Age.
 This is why we need Techvolution.
 A modern philosophy that says being a player god is fun, and holding back majic is wrong.